woojoo666/arcana-notes/Readme2.md

 	someString: "hello world"
 	someBoolean: true

+Everything in Axis is an "object", which is just a collection of properties.

 	someObject: (name: "Joe", age: 20)   // objects are collections of variables
-	someList: (1, 2, 3)                  // lists are collections of values
+	someList: (10, 20, 30)                  // lists are collections of values
+	someList2: (10 20 30)                   // for lists, commas are optional

+	someObject.name                      // use "." to access properties, so this will return "Joe" someObject.age = 20                  // equality operator is a single "=", so this will return true

 note that indented blocks have "implied" parenthesis around them.
-So
+So the above definition of `someObject` can also be rewritten like so:

 	someObject:
 		name: "Joe"
 		age: 20

-is equivalent to the earlier definition of `someObject`.
 You can do the same with `someList`:

 	someList:
 		1
 		2
 		3

-Also note that you can omit the commas for a list

-	someList: (1 2 3)

-Access nested variables using the `.` accessor

-	someObject.name  // this will give the value "Joe", as defined earlier

 Lastly, the keyword `undefined` basically means that you are trying to access a value that hasn't been defined.
 For example, if we try to access `someObject.height`, it will return `undefined`.

 Because everything in Axis is data, there are no "errors" like traditional imperative languages.
 Bad code will never result in a program crash or a runtime error.
 Instead, a value will simply evaluate to `undefined`.
 For example, even if you tried to use property access on `undefined`, eg `undefined.height`, it would simply return `undefined`.

-Parameters and Cloning
+### Parameters and Cloning

-* prototypal

-In Axis, we can clone objects and overwrite the object's variables.
+Axis is a prototypal language.
+So any object can be "cloned", allowing you to specify new properties and overwrite old ones.
 For example:

 	// define an object
 	division: